KyloIO/kylo-docs/installation/ClouderaDockerSandboxDeploymentGuide.rst

 Step 1: Create an EC2 instance
 ------------------------------

-For this document we will configure a CoreOS AMI which is optimized for running Docker images.
+For this document, we will configure a CoreOS AMI which is optimized for running Docker images.

 1. Choose an AMI for the region you will configure the EC2 instance in.